geeknik/my-awesome-stars/README.md

 - [asamuzaK/sidebarTabs](https://github.com/asamuzaK/sidebarTabs) - Emulates tabs in sidebar
 - [tani/tidy-tabs](https://github.com/tani/tidy-tabs) -
 - [cssnr/link-extractor](https://github.com/cssnr/link-extractor) - Web Extension to extract, parse, and open links with optional filters.
-- [igorlogius/save-website-as-image](https://github.com/igorlogius/save-website-as-image) - Simple addon, to save a snapshot of a website via a click on the toolbar icon or a custom shortcut
 - [Mozilla-Ocho/Memory-Cache](https://github.com/Mozilla-Ocho/Memory-Cache) - MemoryCache is an experimental development project to turn a local desktop environment into an on-device AI agent
 - [davidmerfield/blot](https://github.com/davidmerfield/blot) - Turns a folder into a website
 - [spdustin/ChatGPT-AutoExpert](https://github.com/spdustin/ChatGPT-AutoExpert) - 🚀🧠💬 Supercharged Custom Instructions for ChatGPT (non-coding) and ChatGPT Advanced Data Analysis (coding).